jsgroth/jgenesis/backend/smsgg-core/README.md

 * The VDP color format is changed from 6-bit RGB to 12-bit RGB, and color RAM is doubled in size to accommodate this
 * The Start/Pause button flips a bit in a register instead of generating an NMI
 * There is a new stereo sound control register that enables hard panning each of the 4 audio channels

+SG-1000 is the Master System's predecessor, and it differs in the following ways:
+* 1KB of working RAM instead of 8KB
+* Video processor is an actual TMS9918A, not Sega's customized version used in SMS/GG (and a later version in Genesis)
+* SN76489's noise channel has slightly different behavior in white noise mode, since it's a stock SN76489 rather than a Sega-customized chip
+* Cartridge memory mapping is much simpler; no games used memory-banking mappers

 This crate contains code for:
 * SMS/GG VDP